carbon-language/carbon-lang/llvm/docs/LangRef.rst

 LLVM IR allows you to specify both "identified" and "literal" :ref:`structure types <t_struct>`.
 Literal types are uniqued structurally, but identified types are never uniqued.
-An :ref:`opaque structural type <t_opaque>` can also be used to forward declare a type which is not yet available.
+An :ref:`opaque structural type <t_opaque>` can also be used to forward declare a type that is not yet available.

 An example of a identified structure specification is: